The64thGamer/cheeseepedia/content/wiki/Joliet, IL (1965 W Jefferson St).md

 ###Post Closure###
 As for the building itself, after Joliet closed in September 2006, it was left vacant for 15 years.
 The exterior remained almost the same, with the only changes being it being painted over.
 As for the interior, it was mostly gutted, but things such as the showroom walls and the Skytubes letters were left inside.
 In 2021, as part of the redevelopment of the vacant space next to the CEC, Planet Fitness decided to move in.

-As for the show, it was sent to the  store.
+As for the show, it was sent to the [Mishawaka, Indiana]({{< ref "wiki/Mishawaka, IN (822 W McKinley Ave).md" >}}) store.
 Mishawaka installed Joliet’s animatronics on their stage, which performed until 2018 when the stage caught fire and was removed.

 ## Gallery ##
 File:JolietSPP.png|Joliet as a ShowBiz Pizza Place in the 1980’s.